doughadley/NetWorthTracker/PRODUCT_REQUIREMENTS_DOCUMENT.md

 #### 4.3 Budget Tab
 This tab allows users to create and monitor budgets.
-*   **Budget Creation:** Users can automatically generate a budget based on the average spending from selected historical months and categories.
+*   **Budget Creation:** Users can automatically generate a budget based on the a-average spending from selected historical months and categories.
 *   **Budget Viewing:** Budgets are displayed as cards, showing the total budgeted amount and a per-category breakdown.
 *   **Editable Values:** Individual budget line items are editable directly in the view.
 *   **Printable Report:** Generates a formal, printable report for any selected budget.